 F L A S H B A C K — You’re standing in a ridiculously long line of fresh-off-of-the-clock human beings.
 Walmart has one check-out lane open, and you just want to get home where Netflix and Velveeta instant mac-n-cheese are calling your name.
 But no!
 You and everyone else will have to bare a bit longer, all because that last item in your cart will not scan.

 F L A S H F O R W A R D — you are now a successful business owner, and you have a new product that is ready to go to market (Congratulations)!
-You want to take extra care to make sure that your product is never responsible for holding up a line.
+You want to take extra care to make sure that your product label is never responsible for holding up a line.
 Here are some tips for creating a barcode that will scan properly every time!